 Since 1903, The Erie County Historical Society (ECHS) has been dedicated to collecting, preserving and promoting the study of our region’s history.

-The Hagen History Center campus includes 20 exhibit galleries in the Watson-Curtze Mansion and Museum, the Education Center in the Wood Morrison House, a new exhibit building behind the Wood-Morrison House, and the Carriage House Visitors’ Center with the King-Mertens Archive Building.
-We expect to re-open to the public by late spring.
+The Hagen History Center in Erie includes 20 exhibit galleries in the Watson-Curtze Mansion and Museum, the Education Center in the Wood Morrison House, and a new exhibit building behind the Wood-Morrison House.

 The thematic galleries include:

 - Welcome Gallery featuring Commodore O. H. Perry’s telescope and sword from the Battle of Lake Erie

 - Frank Lloyd Wright’s Butterfly Wing Bridge Model

 - Expanded Griswold Ironware Exhibit

 - Servants’ Quarters-now open for the first time